muppet9010/Factorio-Stasis-Mine/README.md

-# Factorio-Statis-Mine
+# Factorio-Stasis-Mine
-Adds a landmine that takes everything in to a temporary statis
+Adds a landmine that takes everything in to a temporary stasis.
+Becoming frozen and immune from damage.